 About the Artist

-Paul received a 2012 GAP to help defray the costs of producing the Assassin Series.
-Assassin Series parallels lynching of the past with what many would consider lynching of the present by way of shootings that go unprosecuted, or through trials that are dismissed.
+Paul received 2012 GAP Award funding to help defray the costs of producing the Assassin Series, which parallels lynching of the past with what many would consider lynching of the present by way of shootings that go unprosecuted, or through trials that are dismissed.
 Specifically, Paul will be looking at victims of police violence and/or inequity in the justice system.

 Information included above was provided by artist at the time of application.